hphelion/documentation/commercial/GA1/commercial.install-GA-security.md

 #### IP Addressing #### {#ipaddressing}

+When configuring IP addressed, consider the following:

 * External VLAN - Usually public IP subnet, size according to max desired VM count that needs to be external facing.
 * Management VLAN - Private IP subnet, size according to max physical servers in deployment.
 * Service VLAN - Private IP subnet, size accordingly with Management VLAN.

 #### VLAN Routing Interfaces#### {#vlanrouting}

+When configuring the VLAN routing interfaces, consider the following:

 * All the three VLANs have their respective routing interface configured on an aggregation router(s).
 The IP address on each of these VLAN interfaces will serve as gateway IP for servers in that particular VLAN.

 #### Access Controls #### {#accesscontrol}

+When controlling inbound and outbound traffic access, consider the following:

 * Outbound and Inbound access to External VLAN is controlled at both the border and aggregation router(s).
 * Outbound and Inbound access to the Management and Service VLANs is controlled at the aggregation router(s).

 #### Server Connectivity #### {#serverconnect}

+When configuring server connectivity, consider the following:

 As shown in the above diagram, all of the Cloud Controller servers are members of all three ISV VLANs.
 All servers have three IP addresses configured on their respective VLANs.